 Still have sore nipples even though your baby latches well?
 It could be an infection.

 Sore nipples are often caused by attachment issues.
 Once you fix the cause, the pain usually goes away.
-Sometimes, nipple pain continues because of an infection.
+If pain continues or starts after a period of comfortable feeding, it may be due to an infection.

 You might have a nipple infection if: